 Deploy Good Salmon Water Coverage

 If you think about effective water coverage properly and how good spaced fly swing movements will increase your chances of placing your fly in front of a taking fish at some point during the fishing day then you'll appreciate the logic of this important yet seldom taught salmon fishing skill.
 Being a 'heron' on the riverbank will very rarely work and it will also diminish the salmon fishing day for other guests on the beat who are trying to focus on effective riverbank movement.
-Increase your chance of catching a salmon and stay on the move throughout your fishing day is my advice without boring a fish to death.
+Increase your chance of catching a salmon and stay on the move throughout your fishing day is my advice without trying to bore a fish to death.
 The real objective is to 'startle' a fish with the presence of your fly and if you do that via proper fly swing spacings you may just obtain the required predatory reaction!
 Letting a salmon see too much of the fly through minimised riverbank movement will only reduce the chances of a take and your water coverage so less is definitely more in salmon fly fishing.

 When A Salmon Takes Your Fly